magdaszestak/Portfolio/README.md

 # About me

 Hi!
-I'm Magda, I'm 28 years old and I've been learning software testing for several months.
-I studied on the uTest platform, YouTube and completed several courses on Udemy.
-I am looking for my first experience in the IT industry.
-I am preparing to obtain the ISTQB (Foundation Level) certification.
-In the future, I would like to develop towards automated testing.
-I always try to achieve my goals.
+I am seeking a junior manual tester position.
+I have been learning software testing for several months.
+I regularly acquire theoretical knowledge from ISTQB syllabus and practically test applications and websites designed to learn software testing.

 # Soft skills
   - Accuracy
   - Curiosity